likamrat/foldingathome/README.md

 ## Let's get started

-I have created multiple instructions and ways to deploy the FAH client.
-Some are manual and very straight forward, and also just a bit more advanced one.
-Here are the scenarios and the ways to get started:
+I have created multiple instructions on how to deploy the FAH client based on the deployment scenarios below.

 * [I am a Windows user and just want to install the client and start folding](docs/Windows.md)
 * [I am a MacOS user and just want to install the client and start folding](docs/MacOS.md)